trussworks/accessibility/sample_a11y_target_DR.md

 * Good, because it establishes and exceeds 508 compliance
 * Good, because it is easy to remember the level expected of all elements (i.e. "what needs level A vs AA?")
 * Good, because it challenges us to maximize WCAG at level AAA
-* Good, because it sets Direct File up with the latest a11y guidance for years to come
+* Good, because it sets us up with the latest a11y guidance for years to come
 * Good, because it doesn't require any more work than WCAG 2.1 AA
 * Neutral, because it may require slighly more work than the bare minimum
 * Neutral, because it is not yet fully published as of this writing and may have very minor [changes](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/#changes-to-the-22-draft) between now and then.